Dipang-bhadrecha/Dipang-bhadrecha/README.md

 To me, being an engineer means crafting something beautiful and impactful.
 I’m a passionate developer with expertise in Software Engineering, dedicated to solving real-life problems with innovative technological solutions.
 I love tackling business challenges and transforming them with technology.
 Always eager to learn and grow, I believe in the power of technology to enhance any idea’s potential.
 As a computer engineer, my goal is to create, innovate, and implement solutions that not only solve current problems but also pave the way for a more efficient and advanced future.
 I'm committed to using my skills to turn complex challenges into opportunities for growth and improvement.

-- 🌱 <b>I am currently learning by actively practicing problem-solving exercises and applying those skills to solve real-world challenges I encounter in development projects.
+- 🌱 <b>I am currently learning by actively practicing problem-solving exercises and applying those skills to solve real-world &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; challenges I encounter in development projects.
 - 📫 How to reach me dipaang.bhadrecha@gmail.com </b>

 ## Technical Skills